corvuslee/public/hazelnut/purpose_built_db/aurora/README.md

 4. Select the newly created snapshot, and click **Actions > Restore snapshot**
    * DB specifications: *One writer multiple readers*
    * DB instance identifier: *prod*
-   * Connectivity: *unchanged* (we keep the same VPC here, but you may select other VPC in your own environment)
+   * Connectivity: *unchanged* (we keep the same VPC here, but you may want to select other VPC for actual workload)
    * DB instance size: *r5.large*
    * Additional configurations
      * Enable backtrack: 24 hours